Jo-Karl/JoKarl/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Psychology"
-  institution = "Victoria University of Wellington" year = 2018
+  course = "PhD Student in Psychology" institution = "Victoria University of Wellington" year = 2018 - "Current"

 [[education.courses]]
   course = "MSc in Cross-Cultural Psychology"